Cape Verde travel destination

 Is it safe to travel to Cape Verde?

-What's the best time to visit Cape Verde?
+When is the best time to visit?

-What language do they speak in Cape Verde?
+What language is spoken in Cape Verde?

-Can I drink the tap water in Cape Verde?
+Can I drink the tap water?

 Ready for Cape Verde?